driusan/dewm/src/WindowManaging.md

 We can place windows by calling [ConfigureWindow](https://tronche.com/gui/x/xlib/window/configure.html) and forcing the position, width, height, or border to change, but to do that we'll have to know which windows we're managing.
-At startup, we'll need to gather a list of all existing windows, and then we'll probably have to listen changes in existing ones (ie. handle when a window closes.)
+At startup, we'll need to gather a list of all existing windows, and then we'll probably have to listen for changes in existing ones (ie. handle when a window closes.)

 ### "Initialize X" +=